Pascal Reinhardt: VfL Nagold

 Afterwards, he returned to Germany, joining VfL Nagold in 2017, in the Landesliga Württemberg, the seventh-tier of the German football league system.
 He had been in contact with various clubs from the 3rd division to the regional league, including FC Holzhausen, TSG Balingen and SSV Reutlingen and had trialed at FC Saarbrücken, before joining Nagold.
 Through the club, Reinhardt found a training position and founded his own football school in cooperation with the Nagold online sports shop “Sport-1a.de” which helped facilitate his move to the club.
 In a match against SV Wittendorf, Reinhardt scored the opening goal of the match just 9.23 seconds into the game.
 Nagold won the division in his debut season, earning promotion to the sixth-tier Verbandsliga Württemberg.

 Following the season, he had an offer to join a club in the fifth-tier Oberliga, but he chose to remain with Nagold instead.
 He suffered an injury early in the 2018–19 season, tearing a cruciate ligament in his knee.
 After eight months, he returned against FC Wangen as a second half substitute, but reinjured the knee within five minutes, forcing him out for the entire next season.

 Beginning in the 2019–20 season, following his injury, he became an assistant coach at VfL Nagold and also serves as part of their Mentoring Program for youth.
 He re-joined Nagold's playing roster for the 2020–21 season, while also continuing to serve as an assistant coach.
 Reinhardt would continue to wear the number 10 jersey, which had been given to new 2020 signing Nils Schuon, saying “Nobody gets the 10.
 Even if Messi comes, the 10 is mine.”
 On 22 September 2020, after re-tearing the cruciate ligament in his right knee for the third time, he was forced to end his comeback bid and retire and end his playing career, but he would remain with the club as an assistant coach.
 After announcing his retirement, he made a final symbolic appearance on 26 September 2020, coming on as a last minute substitute against SG Empfingen.

 Coaching career

 Beginning in the 2019–20 season, following his injury, he became an assistant coach at VfL Nagold On 3 August 2019, he served as the head coach for a cup match against SV 03 Tübingen II, as head coach Armin Redzepagic was unavailable.
 For the 2020–21 season, he was expected to serve in a player-coach role.
 However, after another injury forced him to retire early in season, he remained with Nagold solely in his assistant coach role.
 He has his B Coaching license certification.

 In 2021, he became the co-manager of Verbandsliga Württemberg side FC Holzhausen.

+Ahead of the 2023-24 season, he joined SG Sonnenhof Großaspach as manager.